CosmWasm/docs-deprecated/tutorials/storage/indexes.md

 ### Composite Multi Indexing {#composite-multi-indexing}

-Imagine the following situation: we have a number of batches, each stored by its (numeric) batch id, than can change after which they must be automatically promoted.
+Imagine the following situation: we have a number of batches, each stored by its (numeric) batch id, that can change after which they must be automatically promoted.
 Now imagine that we want to process all the pending batches at any status from **Pending** to **Promoted**, depending on interactions over them.
 The batches also have an associated expiration, given time.
 Of course, we are only interested in the pending ones that have already expired (so that we can promote them).
 So, we can build an index over the batches, with a composite key composed of the batch status, and their expiration timestamp.
 Using the composite key, we'll be discarding both, the already promoted batches, and the pending but not yet expired ones.

 So, we build the index, generate the composite key, and iterate over all pending batches that have an expiration timestamp that is less than the current time.

 Here's a code example on how to do this: